jaimmart32/CPP_modules/cpp06/README.md

 - Reinterpret_cast: This cast performs unrestricted type conversions.
 It is very dangerous and should generally be avoided unless absolutely necessary.

 - Const_cast: Add or remove const to something.
 Easier to search in code.

+2. Dynamic_cast

+- When dynamic_cast is used, the compiler checks whether the conversion between types is safe at runtime.
+If the conversion is possible and safe, dynamic_cast returns a pointer to the target type.
+If the conversion is not possible or not safe, dynamic_cast returns nullptr if it is a pointer or throws a std::bad_cast exception if it is a reference.